+TrustFactory CA publishes this CP and any CPS, CA Certificates, Subscriber Agreements, Relying Party agreements, and CRLs in Repositories.
 TrustFactory CA publishes the current status of issued certificates through CRLs in the Repository or an Online Certificate Status Protocol (OCSP) responder.
+TrustFactory does not maintain an X.500 or LDAP directory system for the subscriber certificates it issues.